Pirito10/IPTV-Guide/README.md

 ## About the Code

-This project is split into two main parts: the **backend**, resposible for data processing and API serving, and the **frontend**, responsible for rendering the guide and handling user interaction.
+This project is divided into two main parts: the **backend**, responsible for data processing and API serving; and the **frontend**, responsible for rendering the guide and handling user interaction.

 ### Backend

-The backend is built with Flask and handles the following tasks:
+The backend is built with Flask and performs the following tasks:
-- Download and parse IPTV data: fetches the M3U playlist and XML program guide from configured URLs, and parses them into structures data.
+- <u>Data fetching</u>: downloads the IPTV playlist and program guide from configurable URLs.
-- Data transformation: groups streams by channel, validates logos, and filters EPG content.
+- <u>Parsing and transformation</u>: parses raw data into a structured format, groups streams by channel, validates logos, filters program entries, and more.
-- Caching and backups: stores the latest valid data in memory and writes backups to disk to ensure data persistence in case of URL failures.
+- <u>Caching and backups</u>: stores the latest valid data in memory and saves local backups to disk to ensure resilience against network or source failures.
-- Scheduled updates: runs periodic tasks to refresh data in the background, ensuring the guide is always up-to-date.
+- <u>Scheduled updates</u>: runs periodic tasks to refresh the playlist and EPG in the background, ensuring the data is always up-to-date.
-- Logging: logs all events and errors into timestamped files for easy debbugging and monitoring.
+- <u>Logging</u>: records events and errors into timestamped log files for easy debugging and monitoring.
-- API serving: exposes endpoints to retrieve channel and EPG data in JSON format for the frontend to consume.
+- <u>API serving</u>: exposes endpoints to retrieve channel and EPG data in JSON format for the frontend to consume.

+> [!NOTE]
-The backend is designed to be moderately customizable through the configuration file, allowing users to adjust the server to their needs.
-It runs independently from the frontend, and can be deployed almost anywhere.
+> The backend is designed to be moderately customizable through the configuration file, allowing users to adapt it to their needs.
+It runs independently from the frontend and can be deployed almost anywhere.

 ### Frontend

-The frontend is a single-page application built with React and Plany, designed to display the IPTV program guide in a timeline format.
-It provides:
+The frontend is a single-page application built with React and Planby, designed to render the IPTV guide as a timeline-based interface.
+It offers the following features:
-- Channel browsing: scrollable view of all available IPTV channels.
+- <u>Channel browsing</u>: scrollable view of all available IPTV channels.
-- Timeline-based EPG: visual display of programs by time slot, with zoom and scroll support.
+- <u>Timeline-based EPG</u>: visual layout of programs over time, with support for horizontal scrolling and current-time tracking.
-- Program & channel modals: click to view detailed information or stream playback options.
+- <u>Modals for channels and programs</u>: clickable elements open overlays with detailed information or playback options.
-- Filtering and search: filter by group or search by words.
+- <u>Filtering and search</u>: filter channels by group or search by keywords across channel names, program titles, and descriptions.
-- Responsive UI: works on desktop and mobile browsers.
+- <u>Responsive UI</u>: optimized for both desktop and mobile use.

+> [!NOTE]
-The frontend is built to be lightweight and fast, considering the larga amount of data it handles.
-Some features are limited due to the customizability of the Planby free tier.
-It consumes the backend API, rendering all content dynamically at runtime.
+> The frontend is built to be lightweight and fast, considering the large amount of data it handles.
+All content is rendered dynamically at runtime using the backend API.

+> [!WARNING]
+> Some UI features are limited by the capabilities of the Planby free tier, such as support for only a single day of schedule data.

 ## Production Notes

 This project is designed to be self-hosted and can be deployed in production with various configurations, depending on your environment and needs.

 A typical production setup might include:
-- Running the backend with a production WSGI server such as [Gunicorn]().
+- Running the backend with a production WSGI server such as [Gunicorn](https://gunicorn.org).
-- Serving the frontend as static files via [GitHub Pages](), [Nginx](), or similar.
+- Serving the frontend as static files via [GitHub Pages](https://pages.github.com), [NGINX](https://nginx.org), or similar.
-- Using [ZeroNet]() to access private or decentralized IPTV playlists, if needed.
+- Using [ZeroNet](https://zeronet.io) to access private or decentralized IPTV playlists, if needed.
 - Setting up a reverse proxy to handle requests and serve both frontend and backend seamlessly.
-- Setting up HTTPS with [Let's Encrypt](), specially when frontend and backend are served from different origins.
+- Setting up HTTPS with [Let's Encrypt](https://letsencrypt.org), especially when frontend and backend are served from different origins.
 - Configuring a process manager like [systemd]() to ensure the servers are always running and restarted on failure.

 > [!NOTE]